 Housing and mental health

+One in five of us has experienced mental health issues because of housing problems, according to a report by Shelter.
 Compared with the general population, people with mental health conditions are:

 - one and a half times more likely to live in rented housing